cysouw/diathesis/text/c02_structure.md

 b.
 Er hat einen Tropfen an der Nase hängen.
 :::

 At the other extreme, a ~~commutative [Ø › SBJ › Ø]~~ completely removes the old subject and introduces a completely new role as subject.
 I propose this term on the basis of Lat. *commutare* 'exchange, replace'.
-A German example of such a diathesis is the *geben + Partizip* construction [@next], see [@sec:participles-geben-commutative]
+A German example of such a diathesis is the *geben+Partizip* construction [@next], see [@sec:participles-geben-commutative]

 ::: ex
 ~~Commutative [Ø › SBJ › Ø]~~